DanielEduardoLopez/PortfolioReturn/README.md

 File | Description
 --- | ---
 1_PortfolioReturn_DataCollectionPrep.ipynb | Notebook with the Python code for collecting the stock value data, calculating the daily returns and optimizing the portfolio.
+Hist_Opt_Returns.csv | Historical returns of the optimized portfolio in a CSV format.